 The short version is that the dice-adding upgrades are generally superior for ships with less inherent black dice (as they have lower odds of hitting the crit) and/or ships that have means of reliably messing with defense tokens (like a ship with an Intel Officer onboard and/or H9 Turbolasers) so that the extra damage doesn't get reduced as easily.
 Black critical upgrades are more effective on ships with more inherent black dice (as the chances of triggering the crit improve) and ships that are agile enough to consistently line up two arcs on a target, to hopefully trigger that critical effect twice in one activation.
 The weird stuff is its own special case, but the first two are the biggest division.
 Without further ado, let's cover ordnance upgrades!

 |Being a good friend means ensuring the adjacent hull zones get included too!|

 - Because the damage from ACMs is dealt prior to the damage pool being resolved, this can have ramifications on how the defender's redirect defense token is resolved by removing some shields.

 - ACMs are otherwise just regular damage and so anything that hits the hull will be facedown.

-- For +2 points, ACMs deal twice the damage of APTs, although the damage is dealt to neighboring hull zones and is facedown.
+- For +1 point, ACMs deal twice the damage of APTs, although the damage is dealt to neighboring hull zones and is facedown if it hits hull.

 - ACMs also combine well with fleets using Heavy Ion Emplacements, as they'll hit hull zones that are shield-light or even shield-empty (due to earlier HIE attacks), dumping damage into the hull very quickly.